 Bullying is when a person tries to hurt someone physically or emotionally.
 Kids who bully use their power (like being popular or physically strong) to control or hurt others.
 Bullying usually happens over and over again.

 - Physical – like hitting or pushing

-Bullying can be done in person, on the Internet, or with cell phones.
+Bullying can be done in person, online, or with cell phones.
 Talk with your child about bullying before you see signs of a problem.

 Tell your child why you are concerned about bullying.

 - “It’s hard to know what to do if someone is picking on you.
 If you ever have a problem, we can figure out what to do together.”